All Episodes

 What really matters is like the hierarchy.

-But as far as like all of you guys getting wrapped up in a Rico case, it don't matter if you're an affiliate or a gang member.
+But as far as like all you guys getting wrapped up in a Rico case, it don't matter if you're an affiliate or a gang member.

-So uh, so yeah, uh Steezathon, five bucks.
+Steezathon, five bucks.

-Max B gets out this year, one sentence reduction.
+Max B gets out this year.

-Oh, yeah, you know what?
+Oh, you know what?

-I I did I I know that he did definitely appeal, but here's the thing with him.
+I know that he did definitely appeal.

-I think he went to trial, so I'm surprised that he's getting out because he'd been in for a long ass time.
+So I'm surprised that he's getting out because he's been in for a long ass time.

-So okay, that's good shit.
+So, okay, that's good shit.

 Shout out to him, man.

-See, that's not good.
+See, that's not not good.

-If I was building a case, right?
+Off that alone, if I was building a case, right?

-Let's let's go into a dream world, right?
+Let's go into a dream world, right?

 So if I'm building a case, right?

-I could pretty much say, All right, look, I got this video right here.
+I could pretty much say, all right, look, I got this video right here.

 That's it.

-And here's the thing too.
+And here's the thing, too.

-When it comes to racketeering and proving that you're a member of a gang, all they gotta establish is that it's a criminal organization of more than you know, two people, y'all are conspiring to commit crimes and further into the gang, obviously with it being a crypt, that's a national gang.
+When it comes to racketeering and proving that you're a member of all they got to establish is that it's a criminal organization of more than you know two people.

 Everybody knows it.